LucianSpitzner/plasmetheus/docs/source/usage.rst

 ----------------

 Copy the setupFile and adjust the parameters as necessary.
-To run the code, navigate into the plasmetheus folder using :code:'cd foo/plasmetheus'.
+To run the code, navigate into the plasmetheus folder using :code:`cd foo/plasmetheus`.
 Then, run the code with::

    python3 plasmetheus.py <setupFileName>